dybran/Automated-Continuous-Delivery-to-K8s-cluster/Automated-CD-to-K8s.md

 In the above screenshot, we set the quality gate to __60__
 ![](./images/q4.PNG)

 We will build the  artifact using the  Jenkinsfile pipeline.
-When the artifact is pushed to sonarqube we can then link the Quality gate to the project.
+When the artifact is pushed to sonarqube we can then link the __Quality gate__ to the project and create a __jenkins webhook__.

 __Jenkins Setup__